6 Best Cloud & Ghost Kitchen POS Systems (2023)

 In recent years, Toast has emerged as a significant player in the restaurant commerce industry, experiencing rapid growth and gaining attention through several notable acquisitions.

 Named one of the most innovative companies of 2023 by Fast Company (Source), Toast offers a feature-rich platform that covers a wide range of functionalities.
-These include payment processing, inventory and menu management, marketing and customer loyalty programs, employee management, labor and food cost control, and business reporting, among others.

 Aiming to become a comprehensive restaurant commerce system, Toast also positions itself as a one-stop shop for ghost and cloud kitchens.